SashaPatsel/coding-drills/guides/readme/README.md

 READMEs are an extremely important part of your software projects.

 When someone visits your project home on Github, one of the first things they'll see is your README.
 Think of it as how a house looks from the outside.
-You can have a house with king size beds, clean tiling etc... but if it looks ugly from the outside, it definitely takes away from the overall beauty of the house.
+You can have the most pristine house with king size beds, clean tiling etc... but if it looks ugly from the outside, it definitely takes away from the overall beauty of the house.

 A README is much the same.
 It is the outside of the house.
 Just like the outside of a house doesn't impact the living experience inside the house, a README does not affect the functionality or aesthetics of an app.
-Nevertheless, both the outside of a house and a README make a very strong first impression
+Nevertheless, both the outside of a house and a README make a very strong first impression.

 A good README includes some of the following:
 - An informative description of the app